snekbeater/scrambpy/README.md

 The main advantage of this scrambler in comparison to other image scrambles is that it can scramble only parts of an image.
 For that you provide the scrambler also a black and white image where you marked the regions you want to scramble in white.
 You can easily create such an image with Photoshop, GIMP or even Windows Paint.
 Just be carefull not to overwrite your original image with Paint ;-D

+## Seed based scrambling
+All of Scramb.py's Scrambling Algorithms use a Seed to generate pseudo random numbers.
+This is essential so that when descrambling, Scramb.py can create the substitution map that was used for scrambling.

 ## Password protection
 You can set a password.
 Be aware that the password system and the used Random Number Generator are nowhere near security and not tested for that application.